(No ratings)

 ---|

-Dr. Stephanie Pollitz specializes in gynecology.
-Areas of expertise for Dr. Pollitz include warts, menopause, and colposcopy.
-She is professionally affiliated with NYU Langone Medical Center.
-Dr. Pollitz appears to be an in-network provider for Trustmark, Anthem, and Blue California, in addition to other insurance carriers.
-Dr. Pollitz attended medical school at Albany Medical College.
-She trained at a hospital affiliated with New York Medical College for residency.
+Dr. Stephanie Pollitz is a New York, NY physician who specializes in gynecology.
+Areas of expertise for Dr. Pollitz include warts, colposcopy, and menopause.
+She is affiliated with NYU Langone Health.
+Dr. Pollitz takes Trustmark, Anthem, and Blue California, in addition to other insurance carriers.
+She studied medicine at Albany Medical College.
+Dr. Pollitz's medical residency was performed at a hospital affiliated with New York Medical College.